ytcs/ytcs.github.io/_posts/2024-11-27-market-behavior.md

 ![assets/img/MR_TR_phase_diagram.png]({{site.baseurl}}/assets/img/MR_TR_phase_diagram.png)

-The horizontal and vertical lines indicate the median values of the two axes and divide the diagram into 4 quadrants.
+The horizontal and vertical lines indicate the median values of the two axes and divide the heatmap into 4 quadrants.
 We can see that the upper-left quadrant is the brightest while the lower-right quadrant is almost completely dark.
 The SPY market also appears to be more TR-heavy (upper-right) than MR-heavy (lower-left).
 Meaning more traders react to the trend of SPY rather than the price level.

 In fact this diagram can be used to understand which phase (trending or mean-reverting) the market is currently in.
 Since a MR-dominated market is a mean-reverting market, if the market is in the lower-left quadrant it is likely to be in the mean-reverting or consolidation phase.
 Similarly if the market is in the upper-right quadrant